Skip to main content

 Career Opportunities

-The Secondary Education program prepares students for a career teaching students in grades seven to twelve.
+The Secondary Education Program prepares students for a career teaching students in grades seven to twelve.
 Individuals may also pursue other career opportunities in education such as counselors, curriculum specialists and administrators.